 KL Tower

-KL Tower is the 6th tallest telecommunications tower in the world with a height of 421m.
+KL Tower is the 7th tallest telecommunications tower in the world with a height of 421m (it dropped one place in the rankings following the opening of Tokyo Skytree in 2012).

-KL Tower's views are more spectacular than those from the Skybridge at Petronas Twin Towers but recently Petronas has opened a new viewing deck over 80 floors up so it may have taken over the number one spot for views.
+KL Tower's views are more spectacular than those from the Skybridge at Petronas Twin Towers but Petronas' viewing deck over 80 floors up has taken over the number one spot for views.

 The management of the KL version (it is owned by Telecom Malaysia) has done its best to maximise the Tower's tourism potential (and revenue!) by creating some add-on attractions.
 These are: